DaCasBe/TwitchPy/docs/index.md

 function get_extension_transactions(extension_id,id="",first=20)
 ~~~

-Allows extension back end servers to fetch a list of transactions that have occurred for their extension across all of Twitch
+Allows extension back-end servers to fetch a list of transactions that have occurred for their extension across all of Twitch
 A transaction is a record of a user exchanging Bits for an in-Extension digital good

 **Args**: